 PED 254.
-VARSITY SOFTBALL (0-2-1)
+VARSITY SOFTBALL (0-2-1) PREREQUISITE: Instructor permission.

 This course introduces the fundamental skills and rules of softball.
 Emphasis is placed on proper techniques and strategies for playing softball.
 Upon completion, students should be able to play competitive softball.